Answer #7: Provided by The National Institute on Drug Abuse (NIDA)

 Question #1: I am a big fan of live music and spend most of my time at concerts outside over the summer.
 I am over 21, so I am legally allowed to drink but I know there are ways I can be safer about my decision to drink.
 Are there things myself and other concert goers can keep in mind to have a safe experience?

-Answer #1: Answer provided by Salisbury University Intern majoring in Community Health Education (located in Salisbury, Maryland)
+Answer #1: Provided by Salisbury University Intern majoring in Community Health Education (located in Salisbury, Maryland)

 The most important thing you can do while attending concerts is stay hydrated.
 All day concerts outside in the heat and in the sun will cause you to become dehydrated whether you are drinking alcohol or not.
 Yes, Alcohol DOES make dehydration happen faster and easier so make sure you limit your drinks and keep drinking water.
 A tip I use when drinking is to order a bottle of water with every drink I get, and I don’t allow myself to get another drink until I finish the bottle of water.
 Drinking alcohol can also cause you to forget to apply sun block, forget to eat, and forget to drink water.